linagora/awesome-module-manager/README.md

 ### Dependency callback

-A module can sepcify that it wants a callback to be fired when a dependency is fulfilled and both the module and its dependency reach a certain state.
+A module can specify that it wants a callback to be fired when a dependency is fulfilled and both the module and its dependency reach a certain state.

 ```javascript
 var AMD = AwesomeModule.AwesomeModuleDependency;